 I’ve taken Mindfulness Fundamentals and Mindful Educator Essentials.
 Is this retreat for me?Both beginning and experienced practitioners find that the silent, residential retreat experience is impactful in their mindfulness practice and lives.
 If you have taken our online courses, we welcome you to refresh or deepen your practice amongst a like-minded community of peers at this in-person retreat.

 Does this retreat fulfill the practice prerequisite for the Mindful Educator Essentials course?In our Mindful Educator Essentials (MEE) course, we teach strategies to integrate mindfulness into the classroom using our research-backed K-12 Mindful Schools Curriculum.
 Before taking MEE, we require that participants first establish a personal mindfulness practice either through our Mindfulness Fundamentals course or other trainings.
-This weekend retreat does fulfill the practice prerequisite needed to move on to MEE.
+This retreat does fulfill the practice prerequisite needed to move on to MEE.

-I’m a graduate of the Mindful Teacher Certification program.
+I’m a graduate of the Mindful Teacher Certification Program.
 Is this retreat for me?MTCP grads, please email firstname.lastname@example.org about the summer Grad Retreat.